 Worries were aired that Nambassa (a largely spiritual grouping itself) represented “a growing anti-Christ involvement,” while others perceived “a lack of morals causing embarrassment and upsets to the community as a whole.”
 Objections to “undesirable behaviour, open sex, drugs and advocating alien belief systems” were also raised.

 These were very much prejudices of their time, and in some cases they were understandable, but they’d recede in the years to come.
-The counterculture would never fully leave the area and many confronting ideas worked their way into rural society and farming practice over time.
+The counterculture would never fully leave the area and many confronting ideas worked their way into rural society and farming practices over time.
 The “disruption to farming” one objector pointed to would ultimately be more intellectual and practical as One Direction indicated in citing the case of John Blake, the County health inspector, who had an interest in alternative farming methods.

 Local organisations were actively involved in the festivals.
 The Legion of Frontiersman helped with parking.
 Hauraki Māori culture groups performed.
 Money was donated to local groups and pensioners.
 Mayoral support was offered by Owen Morgan in Waihi, the area’s most liberal town, and Auckland’s Sir Dove-Myer Robinson.
 Only Paeroa’s conservative Christian Mayor (and soon to be MP) Graeme Lee opposed it.